 This depends largely on the number of bathers and frequency of using the hot tub.
 If the typical use is only by one person once every week for about 15 minutes, you need to add chlorine every 2-3 days.
 If there are more people and the frequency of usage is high, then you will have to add chlorine more often.

 There are products on several popular e-commerce sites that can help you determine chlorine levels in your hot tub.
 You can either purchase these products or reach out to Northern Spas – the most trusted name for hot tub installation in Toronto – for expert advice.

 However, in the process remember to avoid adding the chemical in direct sunlight.
 This is because UV rays can drastically reduce the efficacy of chlorine.

-Shocking a hot tub is the process of adding a bit of extra chemical to kill bacteria and contaminants that may have entered the water since your last use.
-This process is called oxidising and all you need to do is add a shock dose of the same chlorine that you are using regularly for your hot tub.
+Shocking a hot tub is the process of adding a few extra chemicals to kill bacteria and contaminants that may have entered the water since your last use.
+This process is called oxidizing and all you need to do is add a shock dose of the same chlorine that you are using regularly for your hot tub.
 The frequency of a shock treatment depends on the number of users and usage.

-However, if you come across an overpowering chemical odour from your hot tub, you must shock treat it immediately.
+However, if you come across an overpowering chemical odor from your hot tub, you must shock-treat it immediately.

 Is Too Much Chlorine Harmful?